Tey/speedcrunch-nightlies/etc/HOWTO-MINGW32.md

     cd mingw-w32
     tar xjf ../mingw-w32-bin_i686-linux_20130523.tar.bz2

-There is a problem with the `windows.h` header, because it is included as `Windows.h` in SpeedCrunch source code (`src/gui/mainwindow.cpp`), and the header names are case sensitive under Linux.
-The correct name is `Windows.h` (from the Windows Platform SDK), so we need to create a symbolic link from `Windows.h` to `windows.h`:

-    cd i686-w64-mingw32/include/
-    ln -s windows.h Windows.h
-    cd ../..

 Finally, add the binaries to the `PATH` and export the base path for later use:

     export PATH=$PATH:`pwd`/bin